e-Learning Blog

 3. What are the benefits of using Zoom on Moodle?

-What are the benefits of using Zoom on Moodle?
+What are the Benefits of Using Zoom on Moodle?

 In the case of Zoom only, it is necessary to grant entry permission and confirm attendance when participants enter the room.
 Additionally, if there are many participants, you may not notice if someone leaves during the session.
 However, within Moodle, detailed participation information is retained, not only whether participants attended, but also when they joined, when they left, and whether they stayed until the end.